 Note: it is very important that you take the tablets that have been prescribed for you.
 You should discuss with your doctor if you stop taking any of your tablets.

 Devices for heart failure

-Various devices are implanted in a small number of people with heart failure who have reduced function of their left ventricles.
+Various devices are implanted in a small number of people with heart failure.
 Examples include implantable cardioverter defibrillators (ICDs) and pacemakers.